 Isn’t it effortless for a therapist to become your personal hero and idol, just because you are in her setting and there is no social control?
 Instead, you find easy social control in a community!

 I suppose there is more transgressive behavior in the therapy room, as we would not have expected in the church of any nomination.

 There are many schools of thought and many paths to healing.
 It is certainly valuable to have the crash courses available to many of them via social media.

 What better way to get an idea of what’s out there and how it can help you then searching with hashtags on social media?

 But mental health posts on social media should be and are a place to start.
-That’s how it began, with the exchange of Dr Nicole’s experiences in her self-healing process.
-And this now results in a book and a platform.
+That’s how it began, with the exchange of Dr. Nicole’s experiences in her self-healing process.
+And this now resulted in a book and a platform.
 That’s how I found the necessary tools to recovery and have the inner peace.
 You don’t get the inner peace from learning all the stuff about narcissism, but from using the tools.

 Melanie also has a book with her working method.
 She has a platform and community for several years, of which you remain a member for life and receive the updates for free.